 A great afternoon trip from Athens, this is one of those spots that is as much a favorite with the locals as it is with the tourists.
-It's a favorite sunset-viewing spot for everyone, and will give you a classically Greek moment against the ruined monument along with a terrific sea view.
+It's a favorite sunset-viewing spot and will give you a classically Greek moment against the ruined monument along with a terrific sea view.
 While it is possible to visit Sounion by public bus from Athens, most visitors prefer to drive or to take an organized tour.
 You can book one directly ahead of your trip, through your hotel or by visiting any travel agency in Athens.

 04 of 09